 Food Safety at Home

-4 Basic Steps to Food Safety at Home
+4 Basic Steps for Food Safety

 Always wash your food, hands, counters and cooking tools.